 While the aPUMP air pump is unlikely going to control everything except the littlest froth filters, as an air circulation gadget for little tanks, its small size, low noise levels and frugal electrical utilization make it the ideal fit.
 It could also be used to add aeration to small planted aquariums where the levels of oxygen may drop during respiration.

 - Easy to install and use

 - Suction cup does not attach well to tank

 5. Tetra Whisper Air Pump for Deep Water Applications

-This air pump is powerful enough to be used in deep tanks (up to 8 feet deep), power long decorator air stones or even multiple air stones at once and activate protein skimmers for saltwater aquariums.
+This air pump is powerful enough to be used in deep tanks (up to eight feet deep), power long decorator air stones or even multiple air stones at once, and activate protein skimmers for saltwater aquariums.

 - Lifetime limited warranty

 - Produces mesmerizing underwater bubbles